Clonoe ambush: Ambush preparations

+direction of Coalisland and seen tracer bullets in the sky.

 The ambush

-At 10.30 P.M. during the night of 16 February 1992, a stolen car and lorry carrying multiple IRA attackers drove into the centre of the village of Coalisland and, pulling up at its fortified Royal Ulster Constabulary security base, fired 30 rounds of armour-piercing tracer ammunition into it at close range from a Soviet Union made DSHK heavy machine-gun that they had mounted on the back of the lorry.
-The heavy machine gun was fired by IRA member Kevin O'Donnell, the rest of the unit being armed with Soviet made AKM assault rifles.
+At 10:30pm during the night of 16 February 1992, a stolen car and lorry carrying multiple IRA attackers drove into the centre of the village of Coalisland and, pulling up at its fortified Royal Ulster Constabulary security base, fired 30 rounds of 12.7mm caliber armour-piercing tracer ammunition into it at close range from a DShK heavy machine-gun that they had mounted on the back of the lorry.
+The heavy machine gun was fired by IRA member Kevin O'Donnell, the rest of the unit being armed with Romanian AKM assault rifles, one of whom also fired 30 rounds at the barracks.
 The IRA attackers then drove off at speed up Annagher hill, without any apparent pursuit from the security forces.
 Whilst making their escape they drove past the home of Tony Doris, an IRA man who had been killed by the British Army the previous year, where they stopped to fire into the air, shouting: "Up the 'RA, that's for Tony Doris!".
 Witnesses also reported the IRA men waving Irish Tricolours from the back of the lorry.